-To access the main menu, press the MENU key on the Model 2450 front panel.
+To access the main menu, press the MENU key on the 2450 front panel.
 The figure below shows the organization of the main menu.

-Figure 10: Model 2450 main menu
+Figure 10: 2450 main menu

 The main menu includes submenus that are labeled in green across the top of the display.
-Touching an icon in a submenu opens an interactive screen.
+Selecting an option in a submenu opens an interactive screen.